AtheMathmo/AtheMathmo.github.io/_posts/2016-03-07-rusty-machine.md

 ## [Rusty-machine](https://github.com/AtheMathmo/rusty-machine)

 [Rusty-machine](https://github.com/AtheMathmo/rusty-machine) is a general purpose machine learning library.
 Implemented entirely in Rust.
-It is still very much in the early stages of development and so the following information is likely to be outdated in future.
+It is still very much in the early stages of development and so the following information is likely to be outdated in the future.
 I hope to provide an overview of what rusty-machine is trying to achieve.

 Rusty-machine aims to provide a consistent, high-level API for users without compromising performance.
 This consistency is achieved through Rust's trait system.

-### How do we use traits?
+### A consistent API

-By using traits we allow users to easily implement a model with clean access to the necessary components.
-It is also very easy for the user to modify the models; updating parameters and swapping out components (such as the Gradient Descent algorithm) is kept simple.
+By using traits we allow users to easily implement a model with clean access to the necessary parts.
+We hope that we can provide the foundation of each model and make it easy for the user to choose how the learning problem is solved.
+This could involve choosing from a common set of techniques or alternatively plugging their own tools in.
+This is in contrast to some (very good) libraries which provide their flexibility through bloated APIs.

 ```rust
 /// Trait for supervised models.